alex-trapp/scAge/README.md

 This tool was developed in Python 3.9.2 in an Anaconda environment, running on Ubuntu 16.04.6 LTS.

-I also recommend installing `seaborn`, `matplotlib` and `statannot` to visualize epigenetic age predictions in Python.
+To visualize epigenetic age predictions, installation of `seaborn`, `matplotlib` and `statannot` is recommended.

-Predicted epigenetic age output dataframes are written to .tsv files, and can therefore also be analyzed in any other environment (i.e. R).
+Predicted epigenetic age output dataframes are conveniently written to .tsv files, and can therefore also be analyzed in any other environment (i.e. R).

 ## Example notebooks

 A set of 3 example Jupyter notebooks detailing how to use the scAge tool are provided in the `notebooks` directory: <br>
 * `process_coverage_notebook.ipynb` --> processing .cov/.cov.gz Bismark-generated files into filtered binary methylation matrices <br>
-* `construct_reference_notebook.ipynb` --> constructing a reference set of linear models from a bulk methylation matrix <br>
+* `construct_reference_notebook.ipynb` --> constructing a reference set of linear models from a bulk methylation-age matrix <br>
-* `run_scAge_notebook.ipynb` --> predicting epigenetic age in single cells <br>
+* `run_scAge_notebook.ipynb` --> predicting epigenetic age in single cells, using binary single-cell matrices and the precomputed reference set <br>

-These notebooks use all the single cells from the [Gravina et al. 2016 study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3), described in Figure 2 of our manuscript.
+These notebooks use all the murine single cells from the [Gravina et al. 2016 study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3), described in depth in Figure 2 of our manuscript.
+This includes 11 hepatocytes from young livers (4-month-old), 10 hepatocytes from old livers (26-month-old), and 5 mouse embryonic fibroblasts (MEFs).
+Of note, two cells (one young fibroblast and one old fibroblast) show abberant clustering profiles using PCA (see original Gravina et al study), and also have high predicted epigenetic ages.
+We suppose these cells may be senescent, or simply a technical artifact.

-Required data to run these example scripts is provided:
+The required data to run these example scripts is provided in this repository:
 * Raw .cov.gz files of single-cell methylomes are located in `sc_data_raw`
 * Processed binary methylation matrices (produced by running `process_coverage` on raw .cov.gz files) are located in `sc_data_processed`
-* Raw bulk data for C56BL/6J liver samples used to construct reference models is located in `bulk`
+* Raw bulk data for C56BL/6J liver samples used to construct sample reference models is located in `bulk`
 * Processed reference matrices (produced by running `construct_reference` on raw bulk DNAm data) for liver, blood, and multi-tissue datasets are located in `train`

-The functions driving scAge are explained and documented below, as well as thoroughly documented and commented in the source code of scAge.py.
+The functions driving scAge are documented below:

 ## Data